By Jane Parent

 “Ideally, I’d love to say that a family should never have to pay for admissions advice,” adds Jill Medina, senior associate director of admissions at Oberlin College in Ohio.
 “Every high school student should have access to an admissions advisor who is going to help with the application process.
 But I understand that isn’t always the case if your student attends a high school with one college advisor who is responsible for 600 kids.”

-If you are unable to afford a costly private consultant, where should your search for free admissions advice start?
+So, you are unable to afford a costly private consultant, but still need help with the college application.
+Where should your search for free admissions advice start?

 And while colleges won’t give admissions decisions over the phone, most are willing to go into detail about what makes an application successful.
 “We do have admissions counselors who can give you a lot of very helpful information, such as: ‘Oberlin will expect these certain things from an applicant,’” Medina says.